 They work on data input devices like keyboard and their most important duty is to verify the data.
-However, it is important to answer this question “How do I acquire quality data without any any inaccuracies due to human error?”
-The answer is data acquisition via web crawling as it helps in data cleansing and provides error free data mining.
+However, it is important to answer this question “How do I acquire quality data without any inaccuracies due to human error?”
+The answer is data acquisition via web crawling as it helps in data cleansing and provides error-free data mining.

-According to Statista, almost 4 million people work as fast food chain employees in the US.
+According to Statista, almost 4 million people work as fast-food chain employees in the US.
 Near half a million are employed by Mcdonald’s which is arguably the most famous brand in the world.
 Although it always had a certain level of automation, with new AI-driven robotics technology, it could affect millions of jobs.
-A few self-service kiosks have been rolled out already due to rising labor cost and higher wage demands.
-Momentum Machines has developed a machine which is capable of putting out one burger every 10 seconds.
+A few self-service kiosks have been rolled out already due to rising labor costs and higher wage demands.
+Momentum Machines has developed a machine that is capable of putting out one burger every 10 seconds.

-The New York Times wrote an article “The Robots Are Coming for Wall Street” saying that the professional services firms need to prepare for the robo revolution.
-Also, The Boston Consulting Group predicts that by 2025, up to one quarter of jobs will be replaced by smart softwares or robots.
-The jobs most likely to be automated are loan officers, bank tellers, insurance underwriters, tax preparers, credit analysts and accounting professionals.
-Banks have already started analyzing transactional data to observe their customers behavior and activity online.
+The New York Times wrote an article “The Robots Are Coming for Wall Street” saying that the professional services firms need to prepare for the robot revolution.
+Also, The Boston Consulting Group predicts that by 2025, up to one-quarter of jobs will be replaced by smart software or robots.
+The jobs most likely to be automated are loan officers, bank tellers, insurance underwriters, tax preparers, credit analysts, and accounting professionals.
+Banks have already started analyzing transactional data to observe their customer’s behavior and activity online.

-It has the greatest chance of being replaced by AI powered automation.
-A computerized umpire called Hawk Eye has already been deployed in professional tennis.
-Recently Baidu created an AI powered Assitant to deliver live commentaries for Rio Olympics 2016.
-It is called Duer and learned to give live commentary by analyzing thousands of hours of NBA games, London Olympics, etc. The strength of AI against a human being is that, it can process large amount of live data (statistics and records), analyse and continuously learn from it.
+It has the greatest chance of being replaced by AI-powered automation.
+A computerized umpire called Hawk-Eye has already been deployed in professional tennis.
+Recently Baidu created an AI-powered Assitant to deliver live commentaries for Rio Olympics 2016.
+It is called Duer and learned to give live commentary by analyzing thousands of hours of NBA games, the London Olympics, etc. The strength of AI against a human being is that it can process a large amount of live data (statistics and records), analyze, and continuously learn from it.

-LegalZoom can draft a legal document, analyze the case and determine the outcome.
-They have already made their name in the legal industry and are likely to displace a number of people working in such processes.
+LegalZoom can draft a legal document, analyze the case, and determine the outcome.
+They have already made their name in the legal industry and are likely to displace several people working in such processes.
 It requires millions of records to be scrapped from county courthouses and cases analyzed (both past and present) to deliver such insights.